 Don’t let the instructions bear down on you.
 If you persist, you will be left with a worthy dish.
 This one-pot meal can be eaten as is, or you can eat is with curd pachadi — it makes for a great salad-cum-accompaniment and can be made quickly while the rice and chicken cook..
 It tastes better when eaten the next day.

-- 2 and 1/2 cups basmati rice or jeera rice
+- 2 and 1/2 cups Basmati rice or Jeeraga Samba rice

 - 1 bay leaf

-- 3 large onions, 1 to grind and the other two sliced
+- 3 large onions, 2 sliced and 1 to grind

 - 5 almonds or cashew nuts

-- Wash the rice and let it soak for about half an hour in water.
-(You can slice and grind away meanwhile.)
+Wash the rice and let it soak for about half an hour in water.

-- Heat the oil or ghee in a heavy-bottomed vessel and temper with the bay leaf, and remaining spices.
+Heat the oil or ghee in a heavy-bottomed vessel and temper with the bay leaf, and the remaining spices.

-- Add the thin coconut milk and let it all cook under a lid for 5 minutes.
+Add the thin coconut milk and curds and let it all cook under a lid for 5 minutes.

-- Now add the thick coconut milk and cook it on low heat until done.
+Now add the thick coconut milk and cook it on low heat until done.
+Add lime juice in the end, according to your taste.

 Serving: Let the chicken green pulao rest for 15-20 minutes before you serve it.
 Serve it hot with cold curd pachadi.